The Devil’s Deal

 The tug in my chest became so strong I had to sigh deeply to relieve the pressure on my heart.
 Whatever was in there pressed even harder onto my ribcage, making the weight on my heart far too heavy for my chest to hold.

 Seven years.
 What was the point of staying here, anyway?
 Nothing had changed since I arrived, and as it were, nothing was going to change soon.
-I was going to stay static, staring at horseshoes if I remained with my master.
+I was going to stay static, staring at clumsily formed broadswords if I remained with my teacher.
 I could leave, but where would I go?
 I would have no livelihood and no way to continue my craft.
-No, this, the Devil’s deal, promised me a way to become a weapons master that my own master or even the King could not have promised themselves.
+Even if I found someone else to teach me, would my new teacher only be able to force his way into the flame the way my current one did?
+What sort of blacksmith would I become learning under people like this?
+No, this, the Devil’s deal, promised me a way to become a weapons master that my own teacher or even the King could not have promised me themselves.

 “Do you promise me glory?”

-I shook my head vigorously.
-Was it worth my soul?
+Gathering my own thoughts, I shook my head vigorously.
+Was any of this worth my soul?
+Then again, had I not already committed my soul to smithing?
 “Hold on,” I raised a palm.
 The Devil leaned back ever so slightly.
 “Why me?”

 “How’d you know how to find me?”